mrilikecoding/eddi/docs/source/research/thesis-background.rst

 Academic Context
 ----------------

-This work emerged from Masters Thesis research at Georgia Tech, investigating how technology can empower performers to directly shape their environment through embodied expression.
+This work comes from Masters Thesis research at Georgia Tech, exploring how technology can empower performers to directly shape their environment through movement.

 Research Questions
 ------------------